EduardoAquinta/EduardoAquinta/README.md

 ### Hi there, thanks for visiting my GitHub Repos! 👋

-I've been coding for around a year currently work at Made Tech.
+I've been coding for around two and a half years, currently work at Made Tech.
-There are some gaps in my commits due to spending the last few months in Spreadsheets and Google Scripts.
 I hope to collaborate with you on a fascinating project soon!
 ![Codewars](https://github.r2v.ch/codewars?user=EduardoAquinta)